 Our Philosophy and Benefits

-Treatment options for alcohol use disorders, once limited to support groups, have increased significantly over the years.
-Currently there is widespread availability of programs that focus on helping people become sober and allow them to re-establish a normal and happy lifestyle.
-Effective treatment programs provide ways to address the multitude of issues related to the symptoms of the disorder, as well as its effects and any existing co-occurring conditions.
+Treatment options at our hospital for alcohol use disorders, once limited to support groups, have increased significantly over the years.
+Currently there is widespread availability of services that focus on helping people become sober and allow them to re-establish a normal and happy lifestyle.
+Effective treatment provides ways to address the multitude of issues related to the symptoms of the disorder, as well as its effects and any existing co-occurring conditions.

-The most effective treatment programs acknowledge that each individual with alcohol abuse problems has differing needs and co-occurring conditions or symptoms.
-Additionally, these top rated programs appreciate that each person is a unique individual who has unique strengths and resources that can be utilized in their battle against their addiction.
-At Cascade you will always be respected for who you are, valued for the special characteristics within you, and treated based on a holistic approach that recognizes you are more than just the sum of your symptoms.
+The most effective treatment centers acknowledge that each individual with alcohol abuse problems has differing needs and co-occurring conditions or symptoms.
+Additionally, these top rated treatment centers appreciate that each person is a unique individual who has unique strengths and resources that can be utilized in their battle against their addiction.
+At our alcohol addiction treatment center near Seattle, you will always be respected for who you are, valued for the special characteristics within you, and treated based on a holistic approach that recognizes you are more than just the sum of your symptoms.

 Medical Detoxification – We provide acute medical detox and medical monitoring for those who are still addicted to alcohol.
 Medications may be used to treat any negative symptoms you experience during the detox process.
 It is our goal to make this stage of treatment as comfortable as possible as you work to rid your body of the toxic effects of the alcohol as well as the substance itself.
 Once you have completed detox, your treatment team will meet with you to decide whether placing you on a Vivitrol protocol will help you remain sober by reducing your cravings for the substance.